 PGP / public key cryptography

-PGP (Pretty Good Privacy) and similar cryptographic approaches are called asymmetric, because they have two keys instead of one.
-One of those is the private key that you don’t share with anyone, the other one is the aptly named public key which you can share freely with anybody who should send you an encrypted message.
+which you can share freely with anybody who should send you an encrypted message.
 In this system, the message can be encrypted with the public key, but only the private key can decrypt it.

 Now anyone who wants to send you a message can encrypt it (just for you!), send it through any channel, and you can decrypt it on your end.
 Seems easy enough!
 So why is this not the preferred approach for messaging systems?
 Well, it has a big drawback.
 The same key is used to decode every message.
 If that key gets stolen, every message ever sent can be decrypted.
 It’s also not easy to switch to a new key, as you then have to give out the new public key to everyone.
 So these keys both tend to be a very valuable and long-lived, both properties you wouldn’t want in a cryptography system.